 Multiple inheritance and “mixins”

-The traditional notion of multiple inheritance froma number of classes C1
+The traditional notion of multiple inheritance froma number of classes C1, C2, and

-so on in a specific order is then merely repeated application of Inherit
+so on in a specific order is then merely repeated application of Inherit.
+If we have

 all we need to do is –